PeterWangIntel/crosswalk-website/Remote-debugging-xwalk-on-Tizen-2.1.md

 ```
 sdb shell gdbserver host:5678 /home/developer/xwalk/xwalk http://www.google.com --no-sandbox --single-process
 ```
  * Note: --single-process is used to debug gpu and render process also.
 It means we debug code a bit different from product code.

-6. Start gdb from chroot and attach it to remote server
+6. Start gdb from _CHROOT_ and attach it to remote server
 ```
 gdb src/out/Debug/xwalk
 (gdb) target remote localhost:1234